lucfe2010/lucfe-hexo/source/_posts/category level1/category level2/git wiki.md

 `$ git fetch <remote>`

-If you clone a repository, the command automatically adds that remote repository under the name “origin”

 git fetch will update all of the "remote tracking branches" in your local repository.
 Remote tracking branches are tagged in grey.

 It’s important to note that the git fetch command only downloads the data to your local repository — it doesn’t automatically merge it with any of your work or modify what you’re currently working on.
 You have to merge it manually into your work when you’re ready.

 ![Alt text](</assets/images/git wiki/image-16.png>)